Logistics is a multifunctional program created to implement control over all the working stages of a courier delivery service.

-To delete a route using the table, place a cursor over a route's line and click the appeared 'Trash' icon.
+To delete a route from the table, place a cursor over a route's line and click the appeared Trash icon.

-A route, chosen in the table is shown on the map.
-The system provides the possibility for visual comparison of planning and fulfilling routes.
-Therefore, a fulfilling route can be displayed on top of a planning one.
-A planning route is displayed by a wide transparent line, while a fulfilling one — by a thick non-transparent line.
-To enable the displaying of fulfilling routes, click the corresponding icon in the top right corner of the map.
-A fulfilling route is shown on the map until its complete fulfillment or until the end of a delivery interval.
-Route visualization color schemes can be set on the 'General' tab of the settings section.
+A route chosen in the table is shown on the map.
+The system provides the possibility for visual comparison of planned and actual routes.
+Therefore, an actual route can be displayed on top of a planned one.
+A actual route is shown on the map by a solid line, a planned route — by a dotted one.
+To enable the displaying of actual routes, click the icon in the top right corner of the map (Show/Hide actual route).
+An actual route is shown on the map until its complete fulfillment or until the end of the delivery interval.
+Route visualization color schemes can be set on the General tab of the Settings section.

 Upon choosing a route in the table, the map is centered and scaled in such a way that all delivery points of a route get into vision field.
 To center the map on a particular delivery point, click it in the table.
 A route fulfillment state can be recognized by the markers used on the map: